-I’ve been a personal trainer for almost 20 years.
-I started in June of ’98, so roughly 18.5 years if my math is correct.
-I’m probably wrong… LOL
+I’ve been a personal trainer for over 20 years.
+I started in June of 1998.

 I wasn’t afraid to think outside the box.
 I didn’t care if I pissed off club owners or fellow personal trainers.

-I figured out very fast that I was my own entity.
+I figured out very quickly that I was my own entity.
 I wanted to “kill it” in the personal training business, and I wanted to do it as soon as f-ing possible.

-Well I did kill it quite early in my career, and almost 20 years have passed and I’m still killing it.
+Well I did kill it quite early in my career, and over 20 years have passed and I’m still killing it.

 HOW?
 How did I make this happen so quickly, and WHY has it lasted?